talkasab/BodyPartIndex.ts/README.md

 ## How to open the library?

-To open the library, you first need to import it in your project.
+To open the library, you first need to import it into your project.
 Then, you can use the `BodyPartIndex` object.

 ```typescript
 import { BodyPartIndex } from '@talkasab/anatomic_locations';